 Who We AreThe Bureau of Justice Assistance (BJA) National Training and Technical Assistance Center (NTTAC) is a training and technical assistance (TTA) resource to help state, local, and tribal justice agencies achieve safer communities.

 How We Can HelpBJA and BJA NTTAC can provide your agency FREE TTA to address your community’s justice-related challenges.
 We support a wide variety of services – from onsite and distance learning training to assistance in implementing evidence-based programs – to address the unique needs of your community.

-“The Durham Police Department wanted to express our gratitude to the team at the Bureau of Justice Assistance National Training and Technical Assistance Center, who provided assistance through their associates, the Virginia Center for Police Innovation, in creating a solid foundation for our award winning “Good Neighbor Program.”
-The insight and guidance catapulted the program from good to excellent and the entire Durham community is better for their efforts!”
+“The Durham Police Department wanted to express our gratitude to the team at the Bureau of Justice Assistance National Training and Technical Assistance Center, who provided assistance through their associates, the Virginia Center for Police Innovation, in creating a solid foundation for our awarDave KurzChief of PoliceDurham (NH) Police Department

 “BJA NTTAC's assistance allowed my department to have a starting point in a major re-tooling of our crime analysis program.
 We have no one with real experience in this area, but we knew that we needed to make changes to improve.
 Through BJA NTTAC, we were able to make informed decisions as we move forward.”Matt LethinDetective SergeantSan Mateo (CA) Police Department

 Body-worn cameras can help citizens and police be more accountable for their actions.
 But how much does it cost?
 What interactions should police record?
 Where should departments store data and for how long?
 Check out BJA’s web-based toolkit for those interested in planning and implementing a body-worn camera program to strengthen community trust and confidence in the justice system.